 The summer months are a great time to recharge your batteries.
 One of the most affordable, rewarding, and beneficial things you can do to refuel yourself this summer is to read more books.
+Not to think about the summer slump.

 But here’s the thing about books: